mikecalabro97/MLB_Strikeouts/README.md

 # Where to find more cool data and insights

-If you want to know the steps I took in finding the right graphs for my shiny app...
+If you want to know the steps I took in finding the right graphs for my SHINY APP (link at bottom of readme)...

 RUN MY TEST.RMD!